imazen/resizer/Plugins/DiskCache/readme.md

 When disabling DiskCache on a site that hosts non-public images, it is best to use `<diskcache enabled="false" />` instead of removing `<add name="DiskCache" />`.
 The existing `/imagecache/` folder will otherwise become publicly accessible when the plugin is removed.
 Keep this in mind with sub-applications as well.

 All images are cached by default.
 Specify `&cache=no` to prevent caching of a result.
 The disk cache can be (roughly) constrained by image count using `subfolders=x` and `autoClean=true`.
-Evicting items from disk is expensive, so we don't enable this by default, nor suggest it unless monitoring proves it neccessary.
+Evicting items from disk is expensive, so we don't enable this by default, nor suggest it unless monitoring proves it necessary.

 ## Installation